Trump National Golf Club, Los Angeles: History

 After three years, legal issues between the involved banks and developers caused the geological stabilization work to stop.
-In 2002 Donald Trump stepped in and bought the 300 acre property, including the golf course, with the intention of finalizing construction and repairs by the summer of 2003.
-On January 20, 2006 the 18-hole Trump National Golf Club opened in Los Angeles.
+In 2002, Donald Trump stepped in and bought the 300 acre property, including the golf course, with the intention of finalizing construction and repairs by the summer of 2003.
+On January 20, 2006, the 18-hole Trump National Golf Club Los Angeles opened in Rancho Palos Verdes.
 The reinforcement fill designed to stabilize the area affected by the slide is located under holes 17 and 18.
 During the massive geological stabilization process the golf course was open for business.

 The geological stabilization process was based on a geotechnical design involving the use of geosynthetic materials designed to enhance the cohesion and strength of the landslide fill.
 Asked about the safety of the work, Trump said: "If I'm ever in California for an earthquake, this is where I want to be standing".

-In 2008 Trump sued the city of Rancho Palos Verdes for $100 million, alleging that the city did not allow him to make the improvements needed to maintain the Trump image.
+In 2008, Trump sued the city of Rancho Palos Verdes for $100 million, alleging that the city did not allow him to make the improvements needed to maintain the "Trump image."
 The lawsuit was settled in 2012 for undisclosed terms.